History, tourist information, and nearby accommodation

 The mill stream was fed by a stream flowing out of Urswick Tarn.
 The Tarn does not hold enough water to make milling possible through the summer months, so the mill could only run when the autumn rain started in September and raised the water level.

 The medieval mill was rebuilt in its present form 1774.
-It stands 3 storeys high and is partly built of sandstone taken from the ruin of nearby Furness Abbey.
+It stands three storeys high and is partly built of sandstone taken from the ruin of nearby Furness Abbey.
 To ensure a supply of water throughout the year a second leat was built, connecting to a spring near the castle.
 A set of French burr grinding stones was installed so that the mill could grind both wheat and oats.

 The name of the miller at the time of the rebuild is unknown, but we do know that the Thexton family were tenants throughout most of the 19th century.
 The Thexton family, including 13 children, lived in the cottage beside the mill building.
-The youngest Thexton child, aged 2, died tragically by drowning in the leat.
+The youngest Thexton child, aged two, died tragically by drowning in the leat.

 The Thextons were replaced by the Huartsons and then by the Edmondson family.
 They continued milling into the 1920s, by which time water-powered mills were no longer commercially viable.